Medications and Drugs

 Mycophenolate mofetil is used to prevent your body from rejecting a kidney, liver, or heart transplant.
 This medication is usually given with cyclosporine (Sandimmune, Neoral) and a steroid medication.

-Mycophenolate mofetil may also be used for other purposes not listed in this medication guide.
+Mycophenolate mofetil may also be used for purposes not listed in this medication guide.

 Cellcept 250 mg